 Shoot Like a PRO Using an Ordinary Camera

 Edited by Mary Lloyda, Lynn, Adrian Penaflor, estrella sacragon and 1 other

 People love photographers who can make them look good in pictures.
 But

 contrary to what most people believe, there's hardly a need to blow a whole year's worth of paychecks on digital SLR cameras and equipment to come out with fantastic shots if your end goal is just to wow your subjects.
 You can reap the rewards even with an ordinary camera, or a so-called "point-and-shoot" camera.
 If you're armed with proper knowledge and enough charm to get the right models to cooperate, you can take excellent photos with just about any camera.

 - 1Carefully read the user's manual, memorize the cameras features and play around with various settings before you step out into the field.Know your gadget by heart.Advertisement

 - 2This is a smart move, especially if you have sweaty, shaky hands.
-It will also help you do night scape, low-light dramatic portraits, and night lines.Advertisement
+It will also help you do night scape, low-light dramatic portraits, and night lines.Get a tripod.Advertisement

 - 3Photography is all about lighting.
 You can start by using main source of light, which is the sun.
 If you need multiple light sources, then use reflectors or anything that will bounce off light to your subject.
 If you fancy shooting in dark places, however, avoid using your camera's flash when possible, as this will make your subject look washed out.Understand lighting.